MadhuV28/P02-Water-Fountain/README.md

 own test methods.
 • Give you experience working with callback methods to define how your program responds to mouse or key based input.
-The source code is in the '' directory.
+The source code is in the 'Water Fountain P02/src/' directory.